Sunday, July 30, 2017

 CLOSE ENCOUNTERS OF THE THIRD KIND was only Spielberg's third feature film (he had directed episodes of TVs NIGHT GALLERY and the well received 1971 TV movie DUEL).
 It's a film filled with exuberance and bravura as the youthful Spielberg continues to find his cinematic footing.
 It's not a perfect film.
 The middle section with Roy's breakdown as he tries to make sense of the mountain image in his head runs a little long (hence the deletion of much of that sequence in the SPECIAL EDITION version).
 But it's Spielberg realizing that story is as important as special effects.
 We need to be totally on board to Roy's almost breakdown (hence the return of the full scene in the Director's Cut).

 Whether the aliens are good or evil in CLOSE ENCOUNTERS OF THE THIRD KIND is kept a secret for most of the film, Spielberg keeping his audience in suspense.
 At times, they seem playful and curious.
 But when they return and kidnap little Barry, we're not sure what their intentions are, John Williams score terrifying and frightening.
 Probe?
 Autopsy?
 Child slavery?
-Luckily, CLOSER ENCOUNTERS is about the wonder of making contact with beings from another world, uniting and exploring for a common good.
+Luckily, CLOSE ENCOUNTERS is about the wonder of making contact with beings from another world, uniting and exploring for a common good.
 Barry will be reunited with his mother Jillian, none the worse for wear.
 Visual Effects supervisor Douglas Trumbull (2001: A SPACE ODYSSEY) brings Spielberg's vision to reality with spaceships we've never seen before.

 Speilberg draws influence from some old masters in CLOSE ENCOUNTERS OF THE THIRD KIND as well as hints at future films he will make.
 The overlapping dialogue of the air traffic controllers has the feel of dialogue in a Robert Altman movie like MASH (1970).
 Roy and Jillian's escape toward Devil's Tower (a National Monument) reminds me of Cary Grant and Eve Marie Saint in Alfred Hitchcock's NORTH BY NORTHWEST (1959) as they stumbled around Mt.
 Rushmore.
 Even John Williams's score during that scene hearkens to Hitchcock's favorite composer Bernard Herrmann.
 And Spielberg gets to stage a huge scene at a train station a la David Lean (DR. ZHIVAGO) with thousands of extras as Roy and Jillian reunite in Wyoming.